 Warlock Class Ability: Rift

 The Warlock class ability is Rift.
 By holding the crouch button, you generate a field of energy around you which will either buff damage or provide a healing effect to everyone standing in it — including yourself.
 This makes Warlocks great team players, but don’t forget to use your Rift when you’re alone as well.
 Healing Rifts will drastically increase your survivability in solo PVE.
-Empowering Rifts, meanwhile, are much more situational, though can be useful in certain Raid situations and with particular Exotics (more on that later).
+Empowering Rifts, meanwhile, are much more situational, though can be useful in certain situations.

 Warlock Movement Ability: Glide